RSoul82/Blender-TDM-Material-Manager/README.md

 This addon does two things:
 * Sets the correct TDM-compatible material names according to the assigned texture;
   * Main use: for new objects which will be exported to TDM.
-* Applies the correct texture depedning on the material name.
+* Applies the correct texture depending on the material name.
   * Main use: For objects that have been imported, which have the correct material names but no textures.

 It has a few extra features to make it easier to use: